chavarera/PythonScript/DataStructureAndAlgorithm/CreatenTraverseLinkedList.md

 - Create a Class for a single linked list and write down different methods for insert item, remove the item and traverse a linked list.
 - Initially, Singly linked list pointing to the starting or the first node of the linked list.
-- The Single linked list contains the only member that is start_node which is initially Set to None Because the linked list will be empty at the time of the creation of the linked list.
+- The Single linked list contains the only member that is start_node which is initially set to None Because the linked list will be empty at the time of the creation of the linked list.
 ![singleNone](https://github.com/chavarera/PythonScript/blob/master/DataStructureAndAlgorithm/singlelinkedlist.png)